About HMG Sports Medicine

 - Healthy lifestyle promotion

 Dr. Shafer and Dr. Campbell are specifically trained in neuropsychological testing, measuring the brain function for deficits in a clinical setting, for concussion injuries.
-They provide active treatments and therapies to help aid in recovery of this serious, but treatable injury.
+They provide active treatments and therapies to help aid in the recovery of this serious, but treatable injury.
 It is important to note that if you think you or a loved one has suffered a mild traumatic brain injury or concussion, it’s important that they be evaluated to determine the most appropriate course of treatment and to avoid further injury or damage to the brain.

 We encourage parents and coaches to educate their athletes on the severity of concussion injuries so they can inform you of symptoms and be evaluated and treated appropriately.